Lord's Resistance Army: Contributing factors

-The LRA is a consequence of an ethnic-oriented war that was initiated by the NRM/A in Luwero Triangle against the ‘northerners’.
-This was fuelled by the belief on the part of the leadership of the NRM/A that Uganda politics had since political independence been ‘dominated’ by the ‘northerners’ in the country and that this had happened because of their alleged domination of the armed forces.
-The determination was that this ‘domination’ of politics in Uganda by the ‘northerners’ was no longer acceptable and had to end.
-This suggested that until that objective of removing the ‘northerners’ from power had been achieved and all threats from those quarters removed, the war in the north had to continue.
+The LRA is believed to be a consequence of an ethnic-oriented war that was initiated by the NRM/NRA in Luwero Triangle against the residents of northern Uganda.
+This was fueled by the belief on the part of the leadership of the NRM/NRA that Ugandan politics had, since political independence, been dominated by the northerners in the country and that this had happened because of their heavy composition in the armed forces.
+The determination was that this domination of politics in Uganda by the northerners was no longer acceptable and had to end.
+This suggested that until the objective of removing the northerners from power had been achieved and all threats from those quarters removed, the war in the north had to continue.

-Scholar Mahmood Mamdani argues that "[t]he reason why the LRA continues is that its victims – the civilian population of the area – trust neither the LRA nor government forces."
-He believes that "a Ugandan political solution" ("political process"), rather than "military mobilisation" and international "escalation," is what is needed to resolve this conflict.
+In 2012, scholar Mahmood Mamdani argued that "[t]he reason why the LRA continues is that its victims—the civilian population of the area—trust neither the LRA nor government forces".
+He believes that "a Ugandan political solution" ("political process"), rather than "military mobilisation" and international "escalation", was what was needed to resolve this conflict.

 Ideology

 The LRA's ideology is disputed among academics.
-Although the LRA has been regarded primarily as a Christian militia, the LRA reportedly evokes Acholi nationalism on occasion, but many observers doubt the sincerity of this behaviour and the loyalty of Kony to either ideology.
+In practice, "the LRA is not motivated by any identifiable political agenda, and its military strategy and tactics reflect this".
+It appears to largely function as a cult of personality of its leader, Joseph Kony.
+Although the LRA has been regarded primarily as a Christian militia, the LRA reportedly evokes Acholi nationalism on occasion; many observers doubt the sincerity of this behaviour and the loyalty of Kony to any ideology.